 Maybe we need to step back, realize who God is and who we are in relationship to him, and stop trying to bring him to our level.

 Certainly not any of us, no matter how bossy we are, or how wise we believe ourselves to be.

 Start at chapter 38 if you need a refresher course in God’s authority.

 Leave a comment below to share your thoughts on the subject.
 If you think others would appreciate reading this, please share it through the social media buttons.

 “Do you still want to argue with the Almighty?
 Or will you yield?
 Do you—God’s critic—have the answers?”

 “I am nothing—how could I ever find the answers?
 I lay my hand upon my mouth in silence.
 I have said too much already.”
 Job 40:1-5 (TLB)

 I wish you well.

 Please enter your email address on the form located on the right sidebar to sign up to receive posts every Sunday, Tuesday and Thursday.
-Thanks!The One Who Fights For Us Click To Tweet
+Thanks!Sometimes we take being bossy into our relationship with God and think we need to tell him what to… Click To Tweet